-Perez has authored three books of poetry: from unincorporated territory [guma’] (Omnidawn Publishing, 2014); from unincorporated territory [saina] (Omnidawn Publishing, 2010), winner of the PEN Center USA 2011 Literary Prize for Poetry; and from unincorporated territory [hacha] (Tinfish Press, 2008).
+Perez has authored four books of poetry: from unincorporated territory [lukao] (Omnidawn Publishing, 2017), from unincorporated territory [guma’] (Omnidawn Publishing, 2014), winner of the 2015 American Book Award; from unincorporated territory [saina] (Omnidawn Publishing, 2010), winner of the PEN Center USA 2011 Literary Prize for Poetry; and from unincorporated territory [hacha] (Tinfish Press, 2008).

 Perez’s poetry focuses on themes of Pacific life, immigration, ancestry, colonialism, and diaspora.